wisniewskikr/chrisblog-it-gas/Trigger-Simple-Editor/README.md

 -----------

 ##### Goal
-The goal of this project is to show how to create Simple Trigger which is defined in a code.
+The goal of this project is to show how to create Simple Trigger which is defined in an editor.
+This editor enables trigger configuration.

 ##### Details
-When user refreshes Gsheet then Simple Trigger defined in a code should be started.
+When user refreshes Gsheet then Simple Trigger defined in an editor should be started.

 ##### Result
 After refresh Gsheet a dialog with message should be displayed by Simple Trigger.